wamp-proto/wamp-proto/spec/advanced.md

  1. `authid|string`: The authentication ID the client was (actually) authenticated as.
  2. `authrole|string`: The authentication role the client was authenticated for.
  3. `authmethod|string`: The authentication method, here `"ticket"`
  4. `authprovider|string`: The actual provider of authentication.
-For Ticket-based authentication, this can be freely chosen by the app, e.g. `userdb`.
+For Ticket-based authentication, this can be freely chosen by the app, e.g. `static` or `dynamic`.

 The `WELCOME.Details` again contain the actual authentication information active.
 If the authentication fails, the server will response with an `ABORT` message.